 Consumers are generally better off paying for things using a credit card versus a debit card.
-The former come with rewards, special financing options, and a slew of other benefits that make it more worthwhile.
-One of the few times a debit card is preferable to a credit cards is whenever a merchant or retailer imposes a surcharge on credit payments.
-In this article we'll explore all the nuanced distinctions between debit and credit cards.
+The former comes with rewards, special financing options and a slew of other benefits that make it more worthwhile.
+One of the few times a debit card is preferable to a credit card is whenever a merchant or retailer imposes a surcharge on credit payments.
+In this article, we'll explore all the nuanced distinctions between debit and credit cards.

 Table of contents

-The difference between debit and credit card payments depends on which end of the transaction you are.
+TThe difference between debit and credit card payments depends on which end of the transaction you are.
 For consumers, credit payments are riskier but also have the potential to result in greater overall value.
 When making a purchase on credit, you are borrowing funds from the bank that you must pay off in a set amount of time.
 Failing to pay back the loan results in penalties, including interest or late payment fees.
 However, a responsible user can avoid most, if not all, fees associated with a credit card.
-The increased risk credit users take-on comes with major benefits, like 0% APR or rewards.
+Even though there are risks, there are also rewards, like travel perks or a 0% APR.

-The features we described above do not come standard with most major debit cards.
+The credit card features we described above do not come standard with most major debit cards.
 Whenever you make a purchase, funds are withdrawn directly from your bank account.
 As a result, you are not borrowing funds and thus you're not building up your credit score.
-If you use a debit card to make a purchase that’s greater than the funds you have deposit in your account one of two things can happen: you either overdraw your account or the transaction is declined.
+If you use a debit card to make a purchase that’s greater than the funds you have deposited in your account one of two things can happen: You either overdraw your account or the transaction is declined.
 When your account is overdrawn, you'll have a negative balance on your account.
 This will result in fees, unless you have some form of overdraft protection on your account.
-Typically, banks will charge you $35 without this protection, and another $35 if you leave your account in an overdrawn state for 5 consecutive days.
+Typically, banks will charge you $35 without this protection and an additional $35 if you leave your account in an overdrawn state for five consecutive days.
 Even though you are making a purchase without the necessary funds, which sounds like a credit card, overdrawing your account will not have an impact on your credit score.
 However, if you fail to pay back the amount to the bank, they will eventually report you to a collection agency which will appear on your report.

 Credit card purchases come with more legal protections than debit cards.
 These fall into two major categories: fraud protection and disputing charges.

 - Fraud protection.
-Both credit cards and debit card protect their users in the event their card is used fraudulently.
+Both credit cards and debit cards protect their users in the event a card is used fraudulently.
 However, your liability is significantly lower on credit cards than debit cards.
 We break this down in the chart below: